- >Ask CryptoVantage: Why Do I Need a Crypto Wallet?

 What is a Bitcoin Transaction?

 A Bitcoin transaction is the transfer of coin ownership from one person to another.
 Transactions contain two types of information: inputs and outputs.
 A transaction input is where the sender uses their private key to prove ownership of an existing coin, allowing them to spend the coin.
 A transaction output is where the sender creates a new coin and locks its ownership to whoever possesses a separate private key.
 Single transactions may contain many inputs and outputs.
+All Bitcoin transactions are stored on the blockchain (which is similar to an online ledger).

 Imagine Alice possesses the private key for a 0.08 BTC coin and she wants to give Bob ownership of 0.06 BTC.
 Alice creates a Bitcoin transaction with three parts: